Zequez/logseq-vault/pages/Zequez.md

 - Alias I picked when I was young to use on the Internet.
 Its use has spread to people outside the web.
+- The alias is charged with a personal history and emotional baggage, so I'm